iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 The CLR *also* has a way of teaching C++ about the CLR's memory management in the form of a special "dialect" of C++ called [C++/CLI](https://en.wikipedia.org/wiki/C%2B%2B/CLI).
 Great!

-Wait a minute…
+Well…

 ### Why This Is Actually Rather Difficult

 We're finally getting down to the *core* of the problem here.
-Let's lay out some facts, including a couple more that we discovered during that two days of excruciatingly boring Googling mentioned above:
+Let's lay out some facts, including a couple more that I discovered during that two days of excruciatingly boring Googling mentioned above:

 - Swift's C++ headers contain a lot of additional infrastructure that "teaches" C++ about Swift's memory management.